foreverbell/ray-tracer/README.md

 ## Under Linux

 To compile, please type `make` in the folder `/ray_tracer`, then the file `rt` will be generated in this folder.
 You should have the SDL library installed first.
+(You can download SDL library from http://www.libsdl.org/download-1.2.php)

 # Reference Book